-2) Limited support for non-point-like atoms:
+3) Limited support for non-point-like atoms:

-As of 2013-4-07, only the "full", "angle", "atomic", "charge", and "molecular" styles have been tested.
+As of 2014-12-09, only the "full", "angle", "atomic", "charge", and "molecular" styles have been tested.
 The "dipole" atom style is fully supported but it has not been tested.
 Non-point-like atoms like "ellipsoid", "tri", "line" should also work with moltemplate.
 However these objects are not rotated correctly by the ".rot()" command (or scaled correctly by the ".scale()" command).
 More exotic exotic atom styles, such as "wavepacket", "electron", "sphere" and "peri" have not been tested.
-Feel free to contact jewett.aij@gmail.com to request support for new atom styles.
+In addition, atom_style body and atom_style template are not supported.
+Feel free to contact jewett.aij@gmail.com to request support for exotic atom styles.

-3) When placed at the end of a line, LAMMPS interprets the "&" character as a request to merge two lines together.
+4) When placed at the end of a line, LAMMPS interprets the "&" character as a request to merge two lines together.
 It is usually safe to use this character inside moltemplate write() or write_once() commands.
 However in some rare cases, joining two lines together using the "&" character can confuse moltemplate.
-For example, in a lammps input script command, (like "pair_coeff" or "dihedral_coeff"), the "&" character should not appear before the last "@" or "\$" variable is referenced.
+For example, in a lammps input script command, (like

+"pair_coeff" or "dihedral_coeff"), the "&" character should not appear before the last "@" or "\$" variable is referenced.
 Also avoid using the "&" character anywhere in the "Data Atoms", "Data Bonds", "Data Angles", "Data Dihedrals", "Data Impropers", "Data Angles By Type", "Data Dihedrals By Type", and "Data Impropers By Type" sections.

-4) Triclinic boundary conditions have not been tested:
+5) Triclinic boundary conditions have not been tested:

-As of 2013-4-07, support for PDB files with triclinic cells is experimental.
+As of 2014-12-09, support for PDB files with triclinic cells is experimental.
 Please let me know if it is not working.

-5) Inconsistent support for wildcard characters ("" and "?")
-As of 2013-4-07, the wildcard character "" is interpreted differently in different parts of an LT file.
+6) Inconsistent support for wildcard characters ("" and "?")
+As of 2014-1-28, the wildcard character "" is interpreted differently in different parts of an LT file.
 Wildcard characters work reliably and are used for string pattern matching when inside any of the "By Type" sections in an LT file (such as "Angles By Type", "Dihedrals By Type", and "Impropers By Type").
 However these characters are interpreted differently when they appear in pair_coeff, bond_coeff, angle_coeff dihedral_coeff, and improper_coeff commands (and their corresponding "Coeff" sections of a data file).
 LAMMPS interprets "" characters appearing in any of the coeff commands as numeric wildcard characters.
 This can lead to unintended side-effects and is discouraged.
 So please avoid "" characters in any of the "coeff" commands (eg pair_coeff, bond_coeff, angle_coeff, dihedral_coeff, improper_coeff).
 The "" character can be safely used in array brackets, [], or in the "By Type" sections.
 (See section 7.5 and appendix A.)